U.S. Department of State Seal

 • It is illegal to use a cell phone while driving unless it is hands-free.

 • It is the law that all accidents, including minor fender-benders, be reported to police.
-If you are involved in any type of accident, it is recommended that you not move your vehicle until police arrive to take a full report.
+If you are involved in any type of accident don’t move your vehicle.
+Wait until police arrive to take a full report.

 • When police impose a fine or penalty, they may legally confiscate your driver’s license and vehicle documents until the penalty is paid.
 The U.S. Embassy is not able to retrieve these documents.

-• Drivers of motor vehicles registered outside of Kosovo may need to purchase liability insurance at the border.
+• If your vehicle is registered outside of Kosovo, you will need to purchase liability insurance at the border.
 Kosovo is not a member of the European motor vehicle third party liability (“green card”) system.

-Public Transportation: Taxis are generally an inexpensive, safe, and reliable means of transportation.
-It is recommended to use established taxi companies instead of a personally-owned vehicle converted to a taxi.
-Make sure the taxi has a meter and that the driver activates it upon departure.
+Public Transportation: Taxis are an inexpensive, safe, and reliable means of transportation.
+Use established taxi companies that have metered taxies activated on departure.

-• Rail transportation is very limited and unreliable, and safety equipment is often lacking or outdated.
+• Rail transportation is very limited and unreliable.

 See our Road Safety page for more information.